Showing the Story: Bowl Visual Scribes

 Likewise, if visual scribes had existed long ago, today, we might have more accurate images of lost and legendary libraries such as Nineveh, Nalanda and Alexandria.

 A2Ethics is honoring the philosopher scribe tradition by giving such valuable skills a new opportunity and image...as well as a new tradition.
-We are looking for visual scribes to document the 2020 Michigan High School Ethics Bowl.
+We are looking for visual scribes to document the 2021 Michigan High School Ethics Bowl.
+You can see examples from prior Ethics Bowls here.

 At the annual Bowl weekend, you will be called on to draw and illustrate some of your team's competing rounds with other school teams.
-Afterward, your scribing will serve as the visual history and primary memento of the Bowl for your team.
-And for the 2019 Bowl itself.
+Afterward, your scribing will serve as a visual history and primary memento of that year's Bowl.
 Your work will be at the Bowl, and later published on the A2Ethics website and social media.
 Further, you have the choice to share your work on your favorite media to showcase your experiences and talents.
 After all, your Bowl sketches can be recognized and used in your artist portfolio.

 What about before the Bowl?